Aliuken/JobVacanciesApp_Java17/README.md

     * **ACCESS_BY_PROPERTY**: The initial value and a possible value after a restart.
 Meaning that the anonymous access is configured through the property **jobvacanciesapp.anonymousAccessAllowed**.
     * **ACCESS_ALLOWED**: Meaning that the anonymous access is allowed.
     * **ACCESS_NOT_ALLOWED**: Meaning that the anonymous access is not allowed.
-* **jobvacanciesapp.defaultInitialTablePageSizeValueOverwritten**: Indicates the initial table page size by default that overwrites the "jobvacanciesapp.defaultInitialTablePageSizeValue" property.
+* **jobvacanciesapp.defaultInitialTablePageSizeValueOverwritten**: Indicates the default initial table page size that overwrites the "jobvacanciesapp.defaultInitialTablePageSizeValue" property.
 Possible values (defined in the enum **TablePageSize**):
     * **0**: The initial value and a possible value after a restart.
 Meaning "by default", so that the configuration of the property **jobvacanciesapp.defaultInitialTablePageSizeValue** will be applied.
     * **5**, **10**, **25**, **50**, **100**, **250** and **500**: Meaning the quantity specified by the name.
-* **jobvacanciesapp.defaultColorModeCodeOverwritten**: Indicates the color mode by default that overwrites the "jobvacanciesapp.defaultColorModeCode" property.
+* **jobvacanciesapp.defaultColorModeCodeOverwritten**: Indicates the default color mode that overwrites the "jobvacanciesapp.defaultColorModeCode" property.
 Possible values (defined in the enum **ColorMode**):
     * **-**: The initial value and a possible value after a restart.
 Meaning "by default", so that the configuration of the property **jobvacanciesapp.defaultColorModeCode** will be applied.
     * **L**: Meaning that the default color mode is "light".
     * **D**: Meaning that the default color mode is "dark".